 To the east of Coxen Hole are the settlements of Mount Pleasant, French Harbour, Parrot Tree, Jonesville and Oakridge on the south coast, and Punta Gorda on the north coast.

-The easternmost quarter of the island is separated by a channel through the mangroves that is 15 m (50 ft) wide on average.
+The easternmost quarter of the island is separated by a channel through the mangroves that are 15 m (50 ft) wide on average.
 This section is called Helene, or Santa Elena in Spanish.

 The Bay Islands are a group of small islands located in the Gulf (or Bay) of Honduras, off the coast of northern Honduras.
 Consisting of eight islands and 53 small cays, they have an area of 101 sq mi (261 sq km) and lie 15 km (10 mi) to 60 km (40 mi) offshore in the Caribbean Sea.